ymlai87416/CarND-LaneLines-P1/writeup.md

 In the following, I am going to present the above step one by one.

 #### 1.1  Remove unwanted object using color
-The colors of the lane in our experience is either yellow or white, so we are going to remove any part of the picture which is not in yellow or white, here is the resulting image.
+The colors of lane lines in our experience are either yellow or white, so we are going to remove part of the image which is not in yellow or white, here is the resulting image.

 <img src="./writeup_images/solidYellowCurve2.removecolor.png" width="480" alt="Remove Color Normal" />

-In the above image, you can see that only the lane lines are preserved, while most road surface is removed, and so as the roadsides.
+In the above image, you can see that only the lane lines are preserved, while most of the road surface is removed, and so as the roadsides.

-Most of the time, this step can remove most of the part of the image, but there are cases, e.g. the road color is close to white or yellow, which this step cannot remove the surface of the road.
+Most of the time, this step can remove most of the part of the image, but there are cases, for example, the color of the surface of the road is close to white or yellow, in this case, this step cannot remove the surface of the road.
 Here is the example.

 <img src="./writeup_images/problem.removecolor.png" width="480" alt="Remove Color Problem" />

 #### 1.2 Convert the image to grayscale
-This step is for the later steps, which Canny algorithm and Hough algorithm depends on gray-scale image
+This step is for the later steps, which Canny algorithm and Hough algorithm depends on a gray-scale image

 <img src="./writeup_images/solidYellowCurve2.grayscale.png" width="480" alt="Grayscale" />